-We use ChannelReply for our own online business and sincerely believe it’s the best way to integrate eBay, Amazon, and all your other customer service channels.
-We’re sure that once you test it, you'll think so too.
-So give it a try while it’s still free!
+We used our own online business to test and refine ChannelReply and sincerely believe it’s the best way to integrate eBay, Amazon, and all your other customer service channels.
+We’re sure that once you see it in action, you'll think so too.
+So give it a try for free!